Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may recommend other tests, such as:
+Your healthcare provider may recommend other tests, such as:

 Complete blood count, including measuring the amount of certain cells in your blood